 2016 Establishment Goals

-- Plant strawberries and raspberries.
+- Plant raspberries and fruit trees.
+(Done!)

 - Post educational plant signs.